-The single most common question I've been getting recently is
+The single most common question I've been getting recently is about how to test for magnesium deficiency.

 This is a very important question because there is more than one way to test your magnesium levels, and it turns out that the most common testing method may not catch all cases of deficiency.